 Because a small design won't show up, you need to make your spray job big.
 Try to be original and spend some time on your design.
 Remember this piece of art will be an extension of yourself on your surfboard.

 Basically, if you can draw it and paint it, it can go on a surfboard.
 Look at boards that have been spray painted when being made for ideas and any piece of artwork that you like can be done with paint pens.

 You could also get the kids to do a design for you.
 OK it has flowers, hearts, stars and sunburnt dolphins, but it was fun and she is proud her dad is now riding her very own piece of art!

 This needs to be decided during the design planning stage, unless you are a professional spray painter, spray designs are best for solid colours, straight lines and maybe over-spray effects around the solid colours.
-This surfboard is a good example of this.

 Paint pens are probably the best way to get a real mural effect.
 Drew Brophy a famous surfboard artist uses these and the results are amazing.